slug22/driverFront/README.md

 # driverFront
-expo frontend for eaters app
+expo frontend for drivers of the eaters app